awsdocs/amazon-connect-admin-guide/doc_source/review-recorded-conversations.md

 ## Pause, rewind, or fast\-foward a recording<a name="pause-rewind-fastforward-recording"></a>

-1. Instead of choosing the **Play** icon, choose the contact ID to open the Contact Trace Record\.
+1. Instead of choosing the **Play** icon, choose the contact ID to open the contact record\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/recordings-contactid.png)

-1. On the **Contact Trace Record** page, there are more controls to navigate the recording\.
+1. On the **Contact record** page, there are more controls to navigate the recording\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/recording-pause-rewind-fastforward.png)

    1. Click or tap to the time you want to investigate\.